godotengine/godot-website/collections/_article/godot-oculus-quest-support.md

 Oculus themselves started showing an interest in the work as well and have been very supportive of our efforts including providing hardware to core team members.

 The Quest seems uniquely positioned for those who enjoy working with Godot.
-Due to the stand alone nature of the device and it building ontop of Android you don't need a lot more to get going.
+Due to the stand alone nature of the device and it building on top of Android you don't need a lot more to get going.
 Whether you are on Windows, macOS or Linux, if your machine runs Godot you can develop for the Quest.

 ## Getting started